Admissions to the 2020/2021 edition of the European Master’s Programme in Human Rights and Democratisation (EMA) are )

 The Master’s Degree is also an action and policy-oriented approach to learning that combines legal, political, historical, anthropological, and philosophical perspectives with skill-building activities, and in-depth study of the following areas: Human Rights Institutions, Mechanisms and Standards; Human Rights in Context: Historical, Philosophical, Religious and Anthropological Perspectives; Globalisation, Development and Human Rights; Building and Protecting Democracy; Human Rights, Peace and Security.

 EMA provides the foundation for a successful career in national, international, governmental, inter-governmental and non-governmental organisations, as well as academic institutions dealing with human rights and democratisation.

 EMA is both a residential and an exchange programme.
-The first semester from September 2018 to January 2019 is organised at EIUC premises in Venice and the second semester from February to July 2019 takes place in one of the 41 participating universities within the member states of the European Union.
+The first semester from September 2020 to January 2021 is organised at the Global Campus Headquarters in Venice and the second semester from February to July 2021 takes place in one of the 41 participating universities within the member states of the European Union.

 After graduation EMAlumni can be found worldwide in key international human rights organisations and academic institutions, but also in field missions or in their home country working for their Ministries of Foreign Affairs, development cooperation agencies, or national NGOs.